subscription-tracking

 Q: Can I get a refund for an Apple subscription?

 A: Generally, Apple's policy states that all sales are final, and they do not offer refunds for subscriptions, especially once a billing cycle has begun.
 However, exceptions can be made in certain circumstances, such as accidental purchases, unauthorized transactions, or if a service was not delivered as described.
 You can request a refund through reportaproblem.apple.com.
-For a detailed guide on the process and specific conditions under which a refund might be granted, refer to this comprehensive resource: Learn how to see Apple subscriptions
+For a detailed guide on the process and specific conditions under which a refund might be granted, refer to our guide on managing your iPhone subscriptions.

 Q: What if I don't see a subscription I expect to see?

-A: First, ensure you are signed in with the correct Apple ID.
-Many users have multiple Apple IDs (e.g., one for personal use, one for work).
+A: First, ensure you are signed in with the correct Apple ID (many users have multiple).
 If you're using Family Sharing, check the family organizer's account.
-If it's still not there, it's highly probable the subscription is not billed through Apple and is instead managed directly with the service provider (e.g., Amazon Prime Video, Spotify Premium signed up on their website).
+If it's still not there, it's highly probable the subscription is not billed through Apple and is instead managed directly with the service provider.
+Check your email receipts and bank statements for proof that you're still paying.

 Q: How do I change the payment method for my Apple subscriptions?